Is it possible to make coffee in the microwave? You certainly can. But are you sure you want to?

 Check out some of our articles for the best coffee cups

 Smart mugs are a more expensive alternative in the cup market.
-The manufacturers of these mugs say that their goods can keep your beverage at the temperature you like for extended periods of time.
+The manufacturers of these mugs say that their goods can keep your beverage at the temperature you like for extended periods.

 The smart mugs communicate with your phone via an app (or Apple Watch).
-You will be able to manage the temperature and track your caffeine use as a result of this.
-If the drink becomes too hot, an LED on the side will alert you.
+You will be able to manage the temperature and track your caffeine use.
+An LED on the side will alert you if the drink becomes too hot.

 Smart cups are not dishwasher safe and must be hand-washed after use.